GATHERINGS

 • warm beverages, snacks, etc.

-Tips: if you don’t have waterproof shoes, take a solid plastic bag and slip into them and then into your shoes.
 If the snow is too dry, you can bring containers of water to make it pack more effectively.
 If you bring extra materials, you can also share them with others.

 When departing, please don’t leave anything behind (beside the decorations for your bears.
 And please gather those as well when the bear melts, or ask your neighbor-builder to pick it up for you.
 We should all try to contribute to each other’s happy experience.)